 Primarily, information security consultants can give you an objective look at the overall maturity of your security program.

-Information security risk assessments are a crucial part to all security programs.
-Looking at the controls you have in place, comparing those controls to industry standards, and then providing an easily understood and objective score gives your organization the framework it needs to make the improvements it wants to see.
+Information security risk assessments are a crucial part of all security programs.
+Looking at the controls you have in place (and not just network-based), comparing those controls to industry standards, and then providing an easily understood and objective score gives your organization the framework it needs to make the improvements it wants to see.

 Once the objective measurements are taken, your organization can begin to take the steps that make sense to improve the overall security program.
 If you’re only looking at your risk measures internally, you’re not getting the complete, unbiased, and objective look at where your weaknesses and strengths are.